 - Worked in the Sawatch Range of Colorado studying sulfide ore deposits.

 - Ph.D., Geology, 1976, University of California at Santa Cruz.

 - B.S., Geology, 1972, California State University at Hayward; Dean's List.

 - U.S. Navy, Radioman (E-4); 1967 - 1968; USS Oriskany; Vietnam.

 Interests and Affiliations

-Interests include bicycle racing, hiking, writing, and computers.
+Interests include bicycling, hiking, writing, computers, and children.

 - Geological Society of America

 - Rocky Mountain Association of Geologists